 Identifying hermaphroditic plants can be challenging but is vital for successful cultivation.
 These plants can display various characteristics, indicating the presence of intersex traits.
 One common presentation involves clusters of male flowers appearing in multiple sites on one or multiple branches.
 These may not be noticeable until the plants have progressed into weeks two or three of the flowering phase and can persist until harvest.
 Another manifestation is the presence of single male flowers at nodes, which is often subtle with only a few male flowers per plant.
 Although harder to spot, this type of hermaphroditism may occur in a higher percentage of the population, ranging from 1% to 10%.
 It is usually triggered by significant or repeated stress events.
 Lastly, hermaphroditic plants may exhibit clusters of male flowers appearing exclusively within female flowers.

 Understanding self-pollination and the occurrence of hermaphroditism in plants is vital for growers to ensure successful cultivation.
-Poor breeding choices and stress-induced traits are two common causes of hermaphrodite plants.
+Poor breeding choices and stress-induced traits are two common causes of a hermaphrodite cannabis plant.
 By being attentive to the different ways hermaphroditic traits present, such as clusters of male flowers on branches, single male flowers at nodes, or male flowers within female flowers, growers can promptly identify and manage these plants.
 Proper identification and management of hermaphroditic traits contribute to maintaining yield, potency, and overall crop quality, ultimately optimizing the success of cultivation endeavors.